Resources for health professionals

 New Zealand Hip Fracture Registry

 Over 4,000 New Zealanders suffer from a hip fracture annually.
-The Hip Fracture Registry will allow for better analysis of national data, and improve quality and consistency of care after a hip fracture through the use of a set of key quality indicators.
-Go to the Australia and New Zealand Hip Fracture Registry site to find out more.
+The Hip Fracture Registry allows for better analysis of national data and improve quality and consistency of care after a hip fracture through the use of a set of key quality indicators.

 Ask, Assess, Act